gkotian/gkotian.github.io/travels/_posts/2010-02-27-good-morning-vietnam.md

 categories:
 - Cambodia
 - Vietnam
-excerpt: After firing the AK-47, I was done with Cambodia and ready for Vietnam.
-I purchased a bus ticket to Ho Chi Minh city (affectionately called HCMC), and while waiting for the bus, started talking to an Israeli guy called Golan.
-As it so happened, Golan's seat was the one right next to mine, and we continued talking about a whole lot of stuff during the journey.
 ---

 After firing the AK-47, I was done with Cambodia and ready for Vietnam.
 I